Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   sliced.**

 If the `step` is positive, this means `start` extends to the beginning of `a` and `stop` extends to the end.
-If `step` is negative, this is reversed:
+If the `step` is negative, this is reversed:
 `start` extends to the end of `a` and `stop` extends to the beginning.

-Simply writing down the rule in this way makes it sound more confusing than it really it.
+Writing down the rule in this way makes it sound more confusing than it really is.
 Simply put, omitting the `start` or `stop` of a slice will make it slice "as much as possible" instead.

 <div class="slice-diagram">
     <code style="font-size: 16pt;">a[<span class="slice-diagram-slice">:3</span>] == a[<span class="slice-diagram-slice">:3:1</span>] == ['a', 'b', 'c']</code>